Dropout in Training Neural Networks: Flatness of Solution and Noise Structure: Preliminary

 \subsubsection{Random gradient data}

-We train the network until the loss is very small and then freeze the training.
+We often need larger time interval for enough sampling to estimate the covariance accurately.
+Although the network loss is small, compared with the initial sampling parameters, the network parameters could have large changes during the long-time sampling.
+Therefore, much extra noise may be induced.
+Meanwhile, for dropout, it is difficult to get a small loss value on large networks and datasets, therefore, model parameters often have large fluctuations during the sampling.
+To overcome this problem, we propose a more appropriate sampling method to avoid additional noise caused by sampling parameters in a large time interval.
+We train the network until the loss is small enough and then freeze the training.
 We sample $N$ gradients of the loss function w.r.t. the parameters with different dropout variables, i.e., $S_{grad}=\{\vg_{i}\}_{i=1}^{N}$.
 In each sample, the dropout rate is fixed.
+In this way, we can get the noise structure of dropout without being affected by parameter changes caused by long-term training.